cathzzr2/GoKV/README.md

 # GoKV 📊

-GoKV is a high-performance key-value store implemented in Go leveraging [bitcask](https://medium.com/@arpitbhayani/bitcask-a-log-structured-fast-kv-store-c6c728a9536b) model..
+GoKV is a high-performance key-value store implemented in Go leveraging [bitcask](https://medium.com/@arpitbhayani/bitcask-a-log-structured-fast-kv-store-c6c728a9536b) model.
 It is designed for simplicity, speed, and flexibility, featuring a range of optimization strategies to accelerate data retrieval and storage.
 GoKV also supports Redis data structures and provides a user-friendly HTTP API for easy interaction.

 <img width="300" alt="Screenshot 2024-09-07 at 22 34 12" src="https://github.com/user-attachments/assets/009ba424-68f4-4ba8-8fee-20c972a150ad">